 Gutenberg College students have the courage to question their assumptions, the discipline to follow truth wherever it leads, and the fortitude to show kindness to others in the process.

-The most important characteristic that Gutenberg College looks for when considering an applicant for admission is some indication that the applicant is motivated to actively engage the Gutenberg College program.
-Gutenberg looks for students who have some, if not all, of the following: a willingness to work hard; a disposition to work cooperatively with others in learning; intellectual curiosity; the determination to complete a task; and the inclination to enjoy the mental process of seeking answers to important and difficult questions.
+Students for whom Gutenberg College is a good fit exhibit a willingness to work hard; a disposition to work cooperatively with others in learning; an interest in reading complex works and discussing them; intellectual curiosity; a desire to build a worldview oriented toward goodness; the determination to complete a task; and the inclination to enjoy the mental process of seeking answers to important and difficult questions.

-The prospective student must be mature and ready to interact with the deeply personal Gutenberg College program.
-In the course of reading the Great Books, students struggle with and work through serious and personal questions that lead to profound introspection and outward reflection.
-A willingness to grapple with tough questions and seek Truth wherever it leads is the hallmark of the Gutenberg education.
+The student must be sufficiently mature to be able to work through serious and personal questions that lead to profound introspection and outward reflection.
+A willingness to grapple with tough questions and seek truth wherever it leads is the hallmark of a Gutenberg College education.

 A successful applicant will have completed high school or its equivalent and is likely to have followed a college preparatory course that includes two years of algebra, one year of geometry, two years of a foreign language, three years of English, and three years of science.
 Additional work in mathematics and language study is beneficial.